 While melatonin is a widely used way to facilitate drowsiness, research shows it isn’t always as effective as it seems, and there are some consequences for its abuse.
 Johns Hopkins warns that the supplement could have consequences for those with underlying health concerns like diabetes or autoimmune disorders, and extended use is probably not the best idea even for those who are otherwise healthy.

-The research suggests that the best use for melatonin is for overcoming jet lag or to temporarily treat insomnia.
+The research suggests that the best use for melatonin is to overcome jet lag or temporarily treat insomnia.
 However, it’s important to note that the supplement is unlikely to work unless combined with other factors, such as reduced light, phone time, and decreased activity before bed.

 Some doctors can get a better idea of your sleeping problems by seeing a log indicating how long you rest each night.
 It can be difficult to recall a few nights prior and by keeping a log, patterns that are affecting your depression may become more obvious.

 Last Word of Advice

 The relationship between depression and sleep is a cyclical one: if you are depressed, it impacts your sleep; if your sleep is impacted, it can make you depressed.
 The good news is that it’s a cycle that can be broken.

 Tackling the symptoms of depression with treatments like CBT, talk therapy, medication, and other options should ultimately help improve your sleep.
 On the other hand, tackling sleep issues with methods like light therapy, creating a consistent bedtime routine, and getting your circadian rhythm back on track should ultimately help improve your depression.